 - Ancillary Administration: This is either a summary or formal administration depending on the size and complexity.

 To review, a Formal Administration definitely need an attorney while a simple summary administration should have an attorney due to the complexity.
 We have seen many people over the years try to go to court without an attorney and they just create problems and frustrations for themselves.

 Also, the probate process is difficult and you will need a professional to help you.
 The following is a list of the general steps of a formal probate administration which can be quite complex, even to professionals.
-TNot every estate will need every step, but this is a good outline for the entire process:
+Not every estate will need every step, but this is a good outline for the entire formal probate process:

 Step 1: Locate Original Will (when applicable); list probate assets and addresses of beneficiaries;

 Step 2: Obtain original death certificate from funeral home;

 Step 3: Find and hire a reputable probate attorney;

 Step 4: Petition the probate court for appointment of Personal Representative;